Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Benchmarks and demonstrations

 We now define the fractional difference between the analytic and numerical derivatives as

-The following results were generated using the QHS46 equilibrium \citep{qhs46} with a $0.25\ \text{m}$ uniformly offset coil winding surface which was constrained during the calculation of derivatives with respect to the plasma parameters.
+The following results were generated using the QHS46 equilibrium \citep{qhs46} with a $0.25\ \text{m}$ uniformly offset coil winding surface which was held fixed during the calculation of derivatives with respect to the plasma parameters.
 A plot of the fractional difference for the derivatives of $\|B\|_2$ with only the optimal solution constraint and uniform offset constraint imposed is given in Figure \ref{BL2}.
-The surface is described by the single Fourier representation given in (\ref{l_series_arclength}) with the arclength angle define on a surface chosen to have the same $0.25\ \text{m}$ uniform offset as the coil winding surface.
+The surface is described by the single Fourier representation given in (\ref{l_series_arclength}) with the arclength angle defined on a surface chosen to have the same $0.25\ \text{m}$ uniform offset as the coil winding surface.
 A similar fractional difference plot is given for $\|K\|_2$ in Figure \ref{KL2}.
 We find that the fractional difference scales linearly with $\Delta \Omega$ for $10^{-7} \lesssim \Delta \Omega \lesssim 10^{-2}$.
 For $\Delta \Omega \lesssim 10^{-7}$, the round-off error begins to dominate, and the linear relationship is no longer observed \citep{Sauer2012}.
 Similar trends are also observed in the fractional difference for $\|B\|_2$ with the addition of the fixed $\|K\|_2$ constraint, presented in Figure \ref{BL2_fixed_norm}.
-For this and other QHS46 calculations with the fixed $\|K\|_2$ constraint, $\|K\|_2^{\text{target}}=1.6\ \text{MA m}^{-1}$ was used.
+For this calculation with the fixed $\|K\|_2$ constraint, $\|K\|_2^{\text{target}}=1.6\ \text{MA m}^{-1}$ was used.